lowlysre/icd-10-cm/README.md

 # icd-10-cm

-A data package containing the latest ICD-10 CM codes and descriptions.
+A data package containing the latest ICD-10 CM codes and descriptions, types included.

 * ⚡ Fast, lookups via dictionary of minified json
 * 🔒 Secure, a zero dependency package with provenance